 Thanks to expanding benefits and more plans becoming available, Medicare Advantage (MA) grows more popular every year.
-More than 22 million people had an Advantage plan in 2019, accounting for over one-third of all Medicare beneficiaries.
+Nearly 31 million people had an Advantage plan in 2023, accounting for over one-half of eligible Medicare beneficiaries.
 This page explains Medicare Advantage plans in Michigan and how to compare your options to ensure you get the best plan for your unique needs.

 Also known as Medicare Part C, every Medicare Advantage plan must provide the same coverage you get with Original Medicare.
 This includes:

 - Medicare Part A, hospital insurance (inpatient services)

 - Medicare Part B, medical insurance (outpatient services)

 Prescription drug coverage is available via standalone Medicare Part D plans.
 It is also included with around 90% of Advantage plans.

 Medicare Advantage plans with prescription drug coverage in Michigan

 Medicare Advantage Prescription Drug plans (MA-PD) combine the benefits of Medicare Parts A, B, and D.